Halloween Events in Santa Barbara

 Cost: $195 per person

-Join Drift Santa Barbara at Dusk for a spooky good time featuring Halloween-themed craft cocktails like the Rest in Peach, Children of the Corn, Room 524, Nightmare on State Street and From Dusk till Dawn.
+Join Drift Santa Barbara at Dusk Bar from for a Halloween pop-up featuring spooky-themed craft cocktails like Rest in Peach, Children of the Corn, Room 524, Nightmare on State St and From Dusk till Dawn.
+Don’t miss out on the eerie fun!

 Cost: $15 per person

 One pass to the Santa Barbara Zombie Crawl will get you access to over 10+ bars and nightclubs in downtown Santa Barbara.
-Beginning at Backstage Dueling Piano Bar, your ticket to this all-night event includes a free welcome shot (at select venues), drink discount coupons, free nightclub entry passes and a crawl map to participating locations.
+Beginning at EOS Lounge, your ticket to this all-night event includes a free welcome shot (at select venues), drink discount coupons, free nightclub entry passes and a crawl map to participating locations.
 Costumes are encouraged.

 Cost: $15-$35 per person